Oracle Complexity in Nonsmooth Nonconvex Optimization: Hardness of Getting Near Approximately-Stationary Points

 The theorem implies that it is impossible to obtain worst-case guarantees for finding near-approximately-stationary points of Lipschitz, bounded-from-below functions unless $T$ has exponential dependence on $d$.
 Note that if an exponential dimension dependence is allowed, then under the theorem's assumptions, one can trivially produce points close to a stationary point (or to any point, for that matter) using an exhaustive grid search.
 The theorem implies that no oracle-based algorithm will be significantly more efficient than this trivial strategy.
+Further notice that since every deterministic algorithm can be viewed as a randomized algorithm with a trivial distribution over its decisions, the theorem above readily holds for deterministic algorithms as well.
+That being the case, the lower bound described in the second bullet holds deterministically.

 \begin{remark}[More assumptions on $f(\cdot)$] The Lipschitz functions $f(\cdot)$ used to prove the theorem are based on a composition of affine functions, orthogonal projections, the Euclidean norm function $\bx\mapsto \norm{\bx}$, and the max function.
-Thus, the result also holds for more specific families of functions considered in the literature, which satisfy additional regularity properties, as long as they contain any Lipschitz functions composed as above (for example, Hadamard semi-differentiable functions \citep{zhang2020complexity}, Whitney-stratifiable functions \citep{bolte2007clarke,davis2018stochastic}, semi-algebraic functions etc.). \end{remark}
+Thus, the result also holds for more specific families of functions considered in the literature, which satisfy additional regularity properties, as long as they contain any Lipschitz functions composed as above.
+These include, for example, Hadamard semi-differentiable functions \citep{zhang2020complexity}, Whitney-stratifiable functions \citep{bolte2007clarke,davis2018stochastic} and semi-algebraic functions. \end{remark}